 Wind Turbine Standards

 The construction of these alternative windmills is covered from the variety of existing standards on wind energy.
 They address a wide range of considerations that come with their design.
 For example, ISO 12494:2017 – Atmospheric icing of structures would be applicable for wind turbines located in mountains and other places consistently exposed to lower temperatures.
-For more general purposes, IEC 61400-1 ED.
-3.0 B:2005 – Wind turbines – Part 1: Design requirements and IEC 61400-2 ED.
-3.0 B:2013 – Wind turbines Part 2 Small wind turbines cover windmill design.
+For more general purposes, IEC 61400 Ed.
+4.0 b:2019 – Wind Energy Generation Systems – Part 1: Design Requirements and IEC 61400-2 Ed.
+3.0 b:2013 – Wind Turbines Part 2: Small Wind Turbines cover windmill design.

 Please visit the ANSI Webstore to learn more about Wind Turbine Standards